alexwlchan/alexwlchan.net/src/_articles/2019/2019-10-14-sans-io-programming.md

 ---
-layout: post
+layout: article
 date: 2019-10-14 17:33:09 +00:00
 title: "Sans I/O programming: what, why and how (PyCon UK talk)"
 summary: Code that pushes I/O to the boundary is simpler, easier to reuse and easier to test.
-tags:
+topics:
-  - pyconuk
+  - Systems and software
-  - programming
+  - Talks I've given
 colors:
   css_light: "#008921"
   css_dark:  "#54c552"
-old_syntax_highlighting: true
 ---

 Last month I gave a talk about PyCon UK about "sans I/O programming".